-MySQL Year function is one of the Date Function, which is used to return the Year from the given date.
-This function returns value range from 1000 to 9999.
+MySQL Year is one of the Date Functions, which returns the Year from the given date.
+This Year function returns values ranging from 1000 to 9999, and its syntax is shown below:

 YEAR(date or expression);